lepenghuang/lepenghuang.github.io/_pages/about.md

 News
 ======
-* June 2025: Early graduation from Zhejiang University!
+[June 2025]: Early graduation from Zhejiang University!
   * It is the first time in my department, which requires meeting double standard and strict blind thesis review policy.